vanderbiltscl/SC3260_HPC/README.md

 8) Fabrizio Petrini, Darren J. Kerbyson, Scott Pakin.
 "The Case of the Missing Supercomputer Performance: Achieving Optimal Performance on the 8,192 Processors of ASCI Q," Conference on High Performance Networking and Computing, Proceedings of the 2003 ACM/IEEE Conference on Supercomputing, 2003.

 9) J.T.Daly, "A higher order estimate of the optimum checkpoint interval for restart dumps", Future Generation Computer Systems, Volume 22, Issue 3, Pages 303-312, February 2006

+(*) Date and order of presentations will be decided by the instructors together with each student.

 ## Additional Materials